Fred Upton: 1986

 Upton ran in Michigan's 4th congressional district against incumbent Mark Siljander, Stockman's successor.
 Upton won the Republican primary 55%–45% and the general election with 62% of the vote.

 1988

 Upton won reelection to a second term with 71% of the vote.

 1990

 Upton defeated Ed Fredricks in the Republican primary, 63%–37%.
 In the general election, he was reelected to a third term with 58% of the vote.

-2000
+1992

+After redistricting, Upton's district was renumbered as the 6th district.
+It absorbed a large slice of the Kalamazoo-based 3rd district, represented by Democrat Howard Wolpe.
+While Kalamazoo was the largest city in the reconfigured district, it was geographically more Upton's district than Wolpe's, prompting Volpe to retire.

-After redistricting, Upton decided to run in the newly redrawn Michigan's 6th congressional district, winning reelection to a fourth term with 62% of the vote.
+Upton won reelection to a fourth term with 62% of the vote.

 2002

 After redistricting, Upton faced a primary challenge from State Senator Dale Shugars.
 Upton defeated Shugars 66%–32%.
 He won the general election with 69% of the vote.

 2004

 Upton defeated Democratic nominee Scott Elliott, an art gallery owner, 65%–32%.

 2006

 Upton defeated Democratic nominee Kim Clark, 61%–38%.